kirenz/codelabs/markdown/miniforge-setup/miniforge-setup.md

 ## Overview
 Duration: 0:02:00

-The open-source project [Miniforge](https://github.com/conda-forge/miniforge) is one of the easiest ways to set up data science projects.
+The open-source project [Miniforge](https://github.com/conda-forge/miniforge) is one of the easiest ways to get started with data science projects.
 It already includes Python and the most important modules we need.
-Miniforge is an community-led alternative to the data science platform Anaconda, provided by Anaconda, Inc.

 <aside class="positive">
 Miniforge is a data science toolkit which already includes most of the data science modules we need.
  </aside>

+Miniforge is an community-led alternative to the data science platform Anaconda, provided by Anaconda, Inc.

 <!-- ------------------------ -->
 ## Prerequisites